The 60 Most Interesting World Facts You'll Ever Hear

 More people speak Mandarin Chinese than any other language.

 With around 950 million native speakers and an additional 200 million people speaking Mandarin Chinese as a second language, it's the most widely spoken language in the world.

 Around one in every 200 men are direct descendants of Genghis Khan.

 During his lifetime between 1162 and 1227, Genghis Khan fathered countless children.
-And while we may never know exactly how many offspring the leader of the Mongol Empire had, scientists now believe that around 1 in every 200 men—AKA 16 million people—are a direct descendant of his, according to a 2003 historical genetics paper.
+And while we may never know exactly how many offspring the leader of the Mongol Empire had, scientists now believe that around 1 in every 200 men—AKA 16 million people—are direct descendants of his.

 Copenhagen is the most bike-friendly city in the world.

 Many cities around the world are trying to figure out how to accommodate cyclists and encourage more residents to use the environmentally friendly mode of transportation.
 That's why Copenhagen has become such a role model; according to Wired, it's the most bike-friendly city in the world.

 There are 41 countries that recognize sign language as an official language.

 There are estimated to be 72 million deaf people around the world.
 There are also about 300 different sign languages—including American Sign Language and International Sign Language—as well as 41 countries that recognize them as an official language.

-The global adult literacy rate is around 86 percent.
+The global adult literacy rate is around 86%.

-With each generation that passes, more and more people are learning how to read, according to the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+With each generation that passes, more and more people are learning how to read, according to UNESCO.
 These days, around 86% of adults around the world are able to enjoy a book on their own.
 UNESCO also explained that their data shows "remarkable improvement among youth in terms of reading and writing skills and a steady reduction in gender gaps."

 Facebook has more users than the population of the U.S., China, and Brazil combined.